cybros-network/cybros-network/docs/how-to.md

 Submit the extrinsic,
 then you should see the success event on the `Network -> Explorer` page:
-- `offchainComputing.JobCreated { jobId: 1, ... }`
+- `offchainComputingPool.JobCreated { jobId: 1, ... }`

 Keep watching, you should see these events：
-- `offchainComputing.JobAssigned`
+- `offchainComputingPool.JobAssigned`
-- `offchainComputing.JobStatusUpdated { status: Processing }`
+- `offchainComputingPool.JobStatusUpdated { status: Processing }`
-- `offchainComputing.JobResultUpdated { result: Sucess, output: "Hello World !!!", ... }`
+- `offchainComputingPool.JobResultUpdated { result: Sucess, output: "Hello World !!!", ... }`
-- `offchainComputing.JobStatusUpdated { status: Processed }`
+- `offchainComputingPool.JobStatusUpdated { status: Processed }`

 #### Destroy the processed job, releasing reserving tokens

 > You don't need to do this step if you set `autoDestroyProcessedJobEnabled: true` when creating the pool

-Send the extrinsic use the job's creator account `offchainComputing.destroyJob(poolId, jobId)`
+Send the extrinsic use the job's creator account `offchainComputingPool.destroyJob(poolId, jobId)`
 - `poolId` fill `101`
 - `jobId` fill `1`

 Submit the extrinsic,
 then you should see the success event on the `Network -> Explorer` page:
-- `offchainComputing.JobDestroyed { poolId: 101, jobId: 1 }`
+- `offchainComputingPool.JobDestroyed { poolId: 101, jobId: 1 }`